 About

-Matt Gallagher is the author of the novels Empire City and Youngblood, a finalist for the Dayton Literary Peace Prize.
-His work has appeared in EsquireESPNThe New York TimesThe Paris Review and Wired, among other places.
-He’s also the author of the Iraq war memoir Kaboom and coeditor of, and contributor to, the short fiction collection Fire & Forget: Short Stories from the Long War.
+Matt Gallagher is the author of the novels Daybreak, Empire City and Youngblood, a finalist for the Dayton Literary Peace Prize.
+He’s covered the ongoing conflict in Ukraine as a correspondent for Esquire and Arrowsmith Journal, with other work appearing in World Literature Today, The Wall Street Journal, The New York Times, Electric Literature, The Paris Review, ESPN and Wired, among other places.
+A U.S. Army veteran, he’s also the author of the Iraq war memoir Kaboom and coeditor of, and contributor to, the short fiction collection Fire & Forget: Short Stories from the Long War.